Optimal binning: mathematical programming formulation

 Binning (grouping or bucketing) is a technique to discretize the values of a continuous variable into bins (groups or buckets).
 From a modeling perspective, the binning technique may address prevalent data issues such as the handling of missing values, the presence of outliers and statistical noise, and data scaling.
 Furthermore, the binning process is a valuable interpretable tool to enhance the understanding of the nonlinear dependence between a variable and a given target while reducing the model complexity.
 Ultimately, resulting bins can be used to perform data transformations.

 Binning techniques are extensively used in machine learning applications, exploratory data analysis and as an algorithm to speed up learning tasks; recently, binning has been applied to accelerate learning in gradient boosting decision tree \cite{Ke2017}.
-In particular, binning is widely used in credit risk modeling, being an essential tool for credit scorecard modeling to maximize differentiation between high-risk and low-risk observations, and in expected credit loss modeling.
+In particular, binning is widely used in credit risk modeling, being an essential tool for credit scorecard modeling to maximize differentiation between high-risk and low-risk observations.

 There are several unsupervised and supervised binning techniques.
 Common unsupervised techniques are equal-width and equal-size or equal-frequency interval binning.
-On the other hand, well-known supervised techniques based on merging are Monotone Adjacent Pooling Algorithm (MAPA), also known as Maximum Likelihood Monotone Coarse Classifier (MLMCC) \cite{Thomas2002} and ChiMerge \cite{Kerber1992}, whereas other techniques based on decision trees are CART \cite{Breiman1984}, Minimum Description Length Principle (MDLP) \cite{Fayyad1993} and more recently, condition inference trees (CTREE) \cite{Hothorn2006}.
+On the other hand, well-known supervised techniques based on merging are Monotone Adjacent Pooling Algorithm (MAPA), also known as Maximum Likelihood Monotone Coarse Classifier (MLMCC) \cite{Thomas2002} and ChiMerge \cite{Kerber1992}, whereas other techniques based on decision trees are CART \cite{Breiman1984}, Minimum Description Length Principle (MDLP) \cite{Fayyad1993} and, more recently, condition inference trees (CTREE) \cite{Hothorn2006}.

 The binning process might require to satisfy certain constraints.
 These constraints might range from requiring a minimum number of records per bin to monotonicity constraints.
 This variant of the binning process is known as the optimal binning process.
 The optimal binning is generally solved by iteratively merging an initial granular discretization until imposed constraints are satisfied.
 Performing this fine-tuning manually is likely to be unsatisfactory as the number of constraints increases, leading to suboptimal or even infeasible solutions.
 However, we note that this manual adjustment has been encouraged by some authors \cite{Siddiqi2005}, legitimating the existing interplay of ``art and science'' in the binning process.